Chapter 1 Introductory Statistics in R

 1.6.3 Graphical Summaries

-We begin a graphical summary with a matrix of univariate and bivariate plots using the ggpairs() function in the GGally package (Schloerke et al., 2018).
-This results can be seen in Figure 1.1.
+We begin a graphical summary with a matrix (or table) of univariate and bivariate plots using the ggpairs() function in the GGally package (Schloerke et al., 2018).
+The results can be seen in Figure 1.1.

 library(GGally)